pmcollins/otel-llm-bakeoff/README.md

 ## Operation

-To run the examples and see their telemetry:
+To run the example scripts and see their telemetry:

 1. `pip install oteltest`
 2. `oteltest ott-example-name.py`